 Where can you kayak Noosa Everglades?

 The Noosa Everglades are on the Noosa River in the north of the charming town of Noosa on the Sunshine Coast.
-The Noosa Everglades are located in the Cooloola section of the Great Sandy National Park that goes up to Fraser Island.
+The Noosa Everglades are located in the Cooloola section of the Great Sandy National Park that goes up to K’gari (Fraser Island).

 The launch point when kayaking Noosa Everglades is at Elanda Point, just after Boreen Point.
 It took us about two hours to drive there from Brisbane CBD.